AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 Login with Username "admin".
 Password is the password you set at the previous step.

+4. Activate VM license
+5. Dynamic updates
+  From Device -> Dynamic Updates -> Click on "Check Now" -> download and then install latest versions of a.
+Applications and Threats b.
+Wildfire updates -> Click on "Check Now" again-> download and then install latest version of Antivirus

-4. Configure VM-Series ethernet1/1 and WAN Zone
+6. Configure VM-Series ethernet1/1 with WAN Zone
 -------------------------------------------------

 Once logged in, click on the Network tab and you should see a list of ethernet interfaces.
 Click ethernet1/1 and